Get Tech Tips

 The first law of thermodynamics establishes that energy performs work and exists as heat.
 When a system obtains heat, such as when warm air flows over an A/C unit’s evaporator coil, some of that heat performs work, and some of it does not.
 The heat that does not perform work doesn’t disappear from the system or the earth, as it cannot be destroyed.

 We don’t eliminate heat from people’s homes and businesses.
 We merely move it by allowing it to change forms before our units ultimately reject it outdoors again.
-In the case of heat pumps, we take the heat from the outdoors and reject it inside the building.
+In heat pumps, we take the heat from the outdoors and reject it inside the building.
 We don’t magically create heat or remove it; we rely on natural processes to convert heat as a step in the process of moving it.

 Modern Refrigeration and Air Conditioning, 21st edition (Andrew Althouse, Carl Turnquist, Alfred Bracciano, Daniel Bracciano, and Gloria Bracciano)